Configuration File

 Sandbox

-Control filesystem and network isolation for bash tool execution.
-When enabled, shell commands run inside a platform-specific sandbox (macOS Seatbelt / Linux bubblewrap) that restricts writes to the workspace and temp directories, blocks network access, and prevents reading sensitive paths like ~/.ssh and ~/.aws.
+Control sandbox mode for shell tool execution.
+On macOS and Linux, bash commands run inside an OS-level sandbox (macOS Seatbelt / Linux bubblewrap) that restricts writes to the workspace and temp directories, blocks network access, and prevents reading sensitive paths like ~/.ssh and ~/.aws.
+On Windows, the same setting enables gated mode for the active shell: commands are checked against a built-in allowlist before they run.
+This is not an OS-level sandbox.

 | Key | Type | Default | Description |